What is Team Drives?

 Consider how your collaborators edit non-Google files

-Note: Members with edit access can still make edits offline on their desktop and then upload updated versions without Drive File Stream.
+Note: Members with Contributor access can still make edits offline on their desktop and then upload updated versions without Drive File Stream.
 See Keep all drafts in one Drive file, and revert versions anytime.

 If your Team Drive is based around a project, once it’s complete, you can: